 Procrastination is universally associated with negative outcomes.

-Whether it increased levels of stress or decreased financial stability, nearly all procrastinators display the many inefficiencies of this habit.
+Whether it is increased levels of stress or decreased financial stability, nearly all procrastinators display the many inefficiencies of this habit.

 Those who procrastinate also tend to develop poor time management skills, leading to even more unpleasantness.